cool8jay/cool8jay.github.io/_posts/2018-03-13-shortcut-nemenuitem-nsbutton.md

 ### 3.2 Symbol Key

-First of all, you need to know corresponding Unicode value.
+First of all, you need to know the corresponding Unicode value.

 Symbol | Name | Unicode
 --- | --- | ---